Esri/arcgis-runtime-samples-android/java/create-and-save-map/README.md

 ## How to use the sample

 When you run the sample, you will be challenged for an ArcGIS Online login.
-Enter a user name and password for an ArcGIS Online named user account (such as your ArcGIS for Developers account).
+Enter a username and password for an ArcGIS Online named user account (such as your ArcGIS for Developers account).
 Then, choose the basemap and layers for your new map.
 To save the map, add a title, tags, description (optional), and a folder on your portal (you will need to create one in your portal's My Content section if you don't already have one).
-Click the Save button to save the map to the chosen folder.
+Tap the Save button to save the map to the chosen folder.

 ## How it works